A beautiful woman is sleeping

 Neal Edwards DDS, FICOI

-Neal Edwards, DDS, FICOI, studied Biology at La Sierra University and earned his dental degree from the Loma Linda University School of Dentistry, where he also followed a mini-residency.
-He is a member of the American Dental Association, California Dental Association, American Academy of Implant Dentistry, and International Congress of Oral Implantologists (ICOI).
-Dr. Edwards takes hundreds of continuing education units a year and completed his ICOI Fellowship recently.
+Dr. Neal Edwards, DDS, FICOI, studied Biology at La Sierra University before earning his dental degree from the Loma Linda University School of Dentistry.
+A practicing dentist since 2007, he loves meeting new people and helping them achieve their dental goals through pleasant dental experiences.Dr.
+Edwards holds memberships in the American Dental Association, California Dental Association, American Academy of Implant Dentistry, and International Congress of Oral Implantologists (ICOI).
+He is very keen on continuing education and completed his ICOI Fellowship recently.
+He had also completed a mini-residency in implant dentistry from Loma Linda University.
 He is a Team Dentist for the Ontario Reign hockey team - LA Kings’ AHL affiliate.

 What Our